Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 ## What I Learned
-- Processing Dataframes with numpy, pandas ad doing visuals with matplotlib and seaborn.
+- Processing Dataframes with numpy, pandas and doing visuals with matplotlib and seaborn
-- Automating slide generation with `python-pptx`
+- Creating 6-types of professionally-looking charts (not just Matplotlib) flexibly from a pre-processed dataframe in a matter of a few menu selections
+- Making standardized slides from the charts in an automated way in a few menu selections with `python-pptx`
+- Compiling presentations and editing slides in presentations in a few menu selections.
 - Handling user input via command-line interface (CLI)
-- Wrapping up th eproject and pushing the results to Git Hub
+- Wrapping up the project and pushing the results to Git Hub Please mind that several features including inserting other graphics, changing the slide order, printing to pdf or filling-in text by GPT were not included as impractical because these are usually either handled in Microsoft Office or added by a professional more qualified than Chat GPT.

 ## Unexpected Trends